 – Amount and type of sugar (in case of artificial sweeteners)

 – Amount of salt (sodium, to be specific)

-– Allergens (people being allergic to a specific type of protein from milk/egg/peanut/wheat/rye)
+– Allergens (people being allergic to a specific type of proteins from milk/egg/peanut/wheat/rye)

 Ingredients are mentioned in decreasing order of their quantity in the food product.